A More Global Perspective

 Similarly, all the teachers found the distinction between equality and equity very useful.
 Whereas equality is treating everyone the same, equity is providing everyone with what they need to be successful.
+An important distinction when forming a global perspective.
 Based on that distinction, the teachers split into three mixed groups to redesign the school experience for high achieving students, second/third language students (including Chinese students who spoke Cantonese but not Mandarin), and students with sensory challenges.
 The teachers’ different experiences and assumptions greatly deepened the design process, as reflected by their thoughtful designs: challenging high achieving students to develop assessments, community-based projects with new and current students, and individual, low-sensory classroom pods.

 The second day of the workshop, the participants focused on the adults’ experience in the school using an experience blueprint and considering a variety of roles in the school, including new teachers, teaching assistants, young teachers, substitute teachers, and even the school chef.
 The faculty/staff groups focused on onboarding, professional development, and retention, and they again were able to develop some imaginative prototypes by combining, or in design thinking lingo, “mashing up,” the best of both the international school and local school systems and approaches.